• Skip to primary navigation

 • 2 tablespoons olive oil

-• 2 large Vidalia onions, or other sweet onion, thinly sliced
+• 2 large Vidalia onions, thinly sliced

 • ¼ cup beef broth